gamemanual0/gm0/source/docs/power-and-electronics/wiring.rst

 - Tie together loose wires, and better yet, tie that bunch of wires to a structural component.
 This will ensure that wires don't interfere with your mechanisms.
 - **Pay attention to port numbers!** The rev hub will often have multiple ports per connector on the REV hub. `REV has a pinout guide to avoid confusion <https://docs.revrobotics.com/rev-control-system/control-system-overview/port-pinouts>`_.
 - **Treat every wire connection as a point of failure**.
 Therefore, use electrical tape to tape up and insulate connections and utilize strain relief as much as possible.
 - **Strain relief** should be used everywhere possible.
-It is highly recommended for teams to use products like the :term:`REV USB Retention Mount <USB Retention Mount>`, as well as 3D printing strain relief methods for devices such as the :term:`Expansion Hub` and robot controller phones.
+It is highly recommended for teams to use products like the :term:`REV USB Retention Mount <USB Retention Mount>`, as well as 3D printing strain relief methods for devices such as the Expansion Hub and robot controller phones.
 - **DO NOT solder a wire before crimping it**.
 Solder can "creep" and losing connection is possible, possibly leading to fire.
 - **Keep all wire runs as short as possible** to prevent entanglement and improve wire management.
 - **When using data/sensor cables, keep them away from motors.** This will reduce electromagnetic interference (EMI).
 Add a ferrite bead if possible.